Saint Valentine: Namesake churches

 St Valentine Kneeling in Supplication (David Teniers III, 1600s) – Valentine kneels to receive a rosary from the Virgin Mary.

 There are many churches dedicated to Saint Valentine in countries such as Italy.
 Saint Valentine was venerated no more than other Christian martyrs and saints.

 A 5th- or 6th-century work called Passio Marii et Marthae made up a legend about Saint Valentine's Basilica being dedicated to Saint Valentine in Rome.
 A later Passio repeated the legend and added the adornment that Pope Julius I (357–352) had built the ancient basilica S. Valentini extra Portam on top of his sepulchre, in the Via Flaminia.
 This church was really named after a 4th-century tribune called Valentino, who donated the land on which it is built.
 It hosted the martyr's relics until the 13th century, when they were transferred to Santa Prassede, and the ancient basilica decayed.

-Saint Valentine's Church in Rome, built in 1960 for the needs of the Olympic Village, continues as a modern, well-visited parish church.
+Saint Valentine's Church in Rome, built in 1960 for the needs of the Olympic Village, continues as a modern parish church.